Soma-AI4u/Vrtual-Try-On-/README.md

 [![Jupyter Notebook](https://img.shields.io/badge/Jupyter%20Notebook-%23F37626.svg?style=flat&logo=jupyter&logoColor=white)](https://jupyter.org/)
 [![Hugging Face](https://img.shields.io/badge/Hugging%20Face-%2334D058.svg?style=flat&logo=hugging-face&logoColor=white)](https://huggingface.co/)

-# Stylist Ai : Revolutionizing Fashion with AI Outfit Recommendation, Outfit Generation, Virtual Try-On, and Fashion Chatbot! 👗🤖
+# Virtual Try-On: Revolutionizing Fashion with AI Outfit Recommendation, Outfit Generation, Virtual Try-On, and Fashion Chatbot! 👗🤖

-👗✨ Experience the future of fashion with **Stylist AI**, where innovation meets style.
+👗✨ Experience the future of fashion with **Virtual Try-On**, where innovation meets style.
 Our cutting-edge platform revolutionizes your wardrobe by offering personalized outfit recommendations and generating unique ensembles tailored just for you.
 Explore our virtual try-on feature to visualize your perfect look effortlessly.
 Engage in fashion-forward conversations and get expert styling advice with our AI-powered chatbot.
 Elevate your fashion game with Stylist AI and discover a new era of effortless elegance. 🌟🤖

 # Demonstration of the Project